sdam-au/tempun_in_R/README.md

 ---
 # How to use this repository
+I would suggest that you start your exploration of this repository in the file how_to_reticulate.rmd.
+When you have an understanding of the reticulate package you should move on to use the python tempun module in the Using_the_tempun_package_in_R.rmd.

+In short, this repository can be used to run python code inside RStudio.

 ## Sources and prerequisites
 The data used in this project is from the EDH (Epigraphic Database Heidelberg) database.